-

 Some parts of Prague Castle are for free.
 You can visit for free all the courtyards of Prague Castle and the gardens.
 To visit the interiors, you need tickets.

-Learn more about Prague Castle tickets and our Castle Tour!
+Learn more about Prague Castle tickets!

 See more of our Prague Travel Tips.